Earned Media Value: It’s Not The Right Metric for Measurement

 The biggest problem with EMV is that it focuses on outputs, not outcomes.
 Outputs are the number of placements you receive in earned media.
 Outcomes are the business results of your PR efforts.

 For example, let’s say you’re trying to increase brand awareness of your company.
-Your campaign aims to reach as many people as possible with your message.
+Therefore, your campaign aims to reach as many people as possible with your message.
 In this case, output-based metrics like EMV might be a decent way to measure your program because the more placements you get, the more people will see your message.

 Earned media value is a flawed metric.